hugoeditor/hugocms/backend/help/system/cron.en.md

 - **The build interval sets the precision.** A release marked for 08:22 goes live only at the next build **after** that time.
 Without a regular `cron-build.php` nothing happens at the scheduled moment.
+The build runs only when a release was due — if you also schedule via Hugo's front-matter `publishDate`, run `cron-build.php --force` so that becomes visible regularly too.
 - **The times are server time**, not your browser's.
 This also applies to the weekend exclusion: whether a day counts as Saturday or Sunday depends on the server's time zone.